 Psst: Coming to Louisville for the Derby?
 These other posts will help you plan your trip:

-- What to Wear to the Kentucky Derby: The Ultimate Guide
+- What to Wear to the Kentucky Derby

-- Kentucky Derby Tips: The Ultimate First-Timer’s Derby Guide (by a local)
+- Kentucky Derby Tips: The Ultimate First-Timer’s Guide

 Before you pay full price, we highly recommend looking on VividSeats and StubHub, where you can usually find reduced price tickets, single-day tickets, and even parking passes to help you save money (so you can spend more on betting and mint juleps, obviously)!